Mediterranean Studies Association

 Applications should provide a clear description of the project, including:

 2. the project’s anticipated impact on interdisciplinary education in an international context.

-3. a definition of interdisciplinarity that is grounded in the humanities, arts and the humanistic social sciences.
+3. a definition of interdisciplinarity that is grounded in the humanities, arts and allied social sciences.

 4. a narrative of the proposed project, outlining its interdisciplinary structure and describing the international composition and expertise of the team participating in it.

 5. a plan of action with a timetable for executing the project.